 - Using a large fork, stir the cream into the dry ingredients until the dough starts to come together (it will be shaggy).
 Scrape the scone dough onto a clean, floured counter-top.
 Press the dough together gently for 5 to 10 seconds (avoid over-working) and pat the dough into an 7-inch diameter disc, roughly 1-inch thick.
 Don’t worry if the edges are slightly shaggy.

-- Immediately transfer the scones to a cooling rack to cool completely before glazing (or simply serve with orange marmalade).
+- Immediately transfer the scones to a rack to cool completely before glazing (or simply serve with orange marmalade).
 If you are planning on reheating the scones or are not serving the scones immediately, see the note section for more tips.

 - Prepare the Glaze: Combine the powdered sugar, orange juice, and orange zest in a small bowl and mix until smooth.
 If it is too thin, add a touch more powdered sugar.
 Using a spoon, drizzle the cooled scones with the glaze (*if storing these ahead of time before serving, I prefer to glaze just before serving).

 Tips for Success:

 - Orange Glaze: If you aren’t planning on serving these scones right away (within the first few hours of baking), avoid glazing the scones until just before serving.
 This rule also applies if you want to be able to reheat or refresh your scones in the oven later (trust me, reheating glazed scones will be a disaster).

 - If you prefer your scones unglazed, just remember that these scones are subtly sweet.
 I prefer my scones this way, but if you prefer sweet scones, increase the granulated sugar by 1 to 2 tablespoons.